olillin/prit-streck-backend/docs/API.md

   "stock": int, // How many of the item is available "timesPurchased": int,
-  "visible": boolean, // If this item is visible "favorite": boolean // If the logged in user has favorited this item }
+  "visible": boolean, // If this item is visible "favorite": boolean, // If the logged in user has favorited this item }
 ```